kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill the Lavin Thugs**
 - These are two Rodians who ambush you outside Kebla Yurt's shop in the Upper City South after you make Gana Lavin mad in the Upper City Cantina.

-**Kill The One**
-- The One is in the Rakatan Compound in North Beach on Lehon.
-You only need to kill him, not any of his minions or rancors.

 **Kill the Shyrack Alpha**
 - The Shyrack Alpha is in the Tomb of Tulak Hord on Korriban.